ember-learn/guides-source/guides/release/upgrading/current-edition/tracked-properties.md

 In classic Ember, all property access had to go through these two methods.
-Over time, these rules have become less strict, and now they have been minimized to just a few cases.
+Over time, these rules have become less strict, and now they have been minimized to just the few cases mentioned in this section.
 In general, in a modern Ember app, you shouldn't need to use them all that much.
 As long as you are marking your properties as `@tracked`, Ember should automatically figure out what needs to change, and when.

-However, there still are two cases where you _will_ need to use them:

-- When accessing and updating plain properties on objects without decorators
-- When using Ember's `ObjectProxy` class, or a class that implements the `unknownProperty` function (which allows objects to intercept `get` calls)

-Additionally, you will have to continue using _accessor_ functions for arrays if you want arrays to update as expected.
-These functions are covered in more detail in the [Looping Through Lists](../../../components/looping-through-lists/) guide.

-Importantly, you do _not_ have to use `get` or `set` when reading or updating computed properties, as was noted in the computed property section.

 ### Plain Properties